-Corequisite: WLD 295 Work Based Learning
+Corequisite: WLD 295 Work Based Learning Feedback and discussion to integrate and relati

 Feedback and discussion to integrate and relate Work Based Learning and classroom based instruction.
 Work ethic, leadership, safety and occupational health, environmental issues, and other student generated topics are examined.
 May be repeated up to six (6) credits.